bl-dpt/dissimilar/README.txt

 Dissimilar 0.5-SNAPSHOT
 =======================
 A Java program for calculating PSNR and SSIM.
 By default a jar for the GUI is built.

+IT IS NOT YET READY OR INTENDED FOR PRODUCTION USE.
+See blog post: http://www.openplanetsfoundation.org/blogs/2013-07-17-dissimilar-experimental-image-quality-assurance-tool

 Requirements:
 * JDK7 with JavaFX
 * Apache-commons imaging 1.0-SNAPSHOT needs to be packaged and installed to your Maven repository (snapshot